Highland Holidays in Scotland

 Practicalities: The Inverness traction link runs from Inverness to Durness via Ullapool and Lochinver.
 Allow a whole day for travel.
-The Highland Country link leaves Thurso each morning Monday-Saturday and leaves Durness at 3 (July-August only).
+The Highland Country link leaves Thurso each morning Monday-Saturday and leaves Durness daily (July-August only).

 Postbuses are another alternative.
 Ask at a local post office or youth hostel for schedules.